mekanii/ESU/README.md

 EE Ferrite Core Inductor
 #### Bipolar
 ##### Design and Calculation
+###### Output Class-D LC Filter Frequency Response Properties
+The frequency response of the second-order class-D LC output filter is critical when selecting the component values for the inductor and capacitor.
+The LC filter response also varies with load impedance.
+The load impedance determines the damping ratio of the output LC filter and is classified as:
+- Overdamped
+- Critically damped
+- Underdamped
+It is also important to understand the load impedance variations for the application and select the L and C values that suit the expected load variations.
+Ideally, the LC filter value is selected for a **critically damped, flat passband, and phase response**.
+Two considerations when selecting components for the second-order low-pass filter is:
+- the cut-off frequency
+- Q factor or damping ratio

 <p align="center">
   <img src="pic/Type-1 Butterworth Filter.png" alt="Type-1 Butterworth Filter">
 </p>